⚠️ Design system CSS not found. Check the path in cms/docs.config.js → designSystemPath, then re-run npm run docgen.

 }

-Client users need a role that identifies which client folder they belong to.
-The simplest way is to add the client folder name as a role tag in the Netlify UI:
+Brand users need a role that identifies which brand folder they belong to.
+The simplest way is to add the brand folder name as a role tag in the Netlify UI:

-Add just the client name as a role tag (e.g. dianomi).
-The system automatically treats any non-hierarchy role as a client folder name and assigns the client access level.
+Add just the brand name as a role tag (e.g. acme).
+The system automatically treats any non-hierarchy role as a brand folder name and assigns the brand access level.

-Add both client and the client name as tags (e.g. client + dianomi).
+Add both brand and the brand name as tags (e.g. brand + acme).
 This is more explicit but functionally identical.

-If using the Netlify API, you can set clientFolder explicitly:
+If using the Netlify API, you can set brandFolder explicitly:

 {